 Solution 3: Place the SIM securely on the tray

 When the SIM card is not placed securely, it may end up causing this error.
-This is happening because every time your phone tries to connect to the network, the SIM card loses its connection with the rest of the device and causes an error.
+It is happening because every time your phone tries to connect to the network, the SIM card loses its connection with the rest of the device and causes an error.
 To fix this, you must apply pressure of some kind to the card slot so that the SIM can stay put.

-You may also read: How To Fix “MOBILE NETWORK NOT AVAILABLE” Error On Android
+You may also read: How To Fix “MOBILE NETWORK NOT AVAILABLE” Error On Android.

 Solution 4: Toggle Airplane Mode